 AiP negotiations have progressed on chapters addressing harvesting rights, but have been very slow in other areas.
-Canada has so far not responded to the DFN proposal, tabled in September, 2009, for Dehcho Government jurisdiction over lands and resources.
-Likewise, Canada is not yet prepared to negotiate resource management issues, access by non-Dene to Dehcho lands, or expropriation.
-We have tabled a draft AiP chapter on the jurisdictions of the Dehcho Government on non-lands and resources issues.
+Canada has so far not responded to the

+DFN proposal, tabled in September, 2009, for Dehcho Government jurisdiction over lands and resources.
+Likewise, Canada has not yet been prepared to negotiate resource management issues, access by non-Dene to Dehcho lands, or expropriation.